groupoid/henk.ex/README.md

 Erlang effects that are passed as parameters to pure functions.

 Note: all these folders (modules) are encoded in plain CoC in Henk repository to demonstrate you the basic principles how things work.
-Later all these should be written in EXE languages and translated to OM automatically.
-You may think of OM as the low-level typed assembler of type theory.
+Later all these should be written in Per languages and translated to Henk automatically (if possible).
+You may think of Henk as the low-level typed assembler of type theory.

 Articles